karollynecosta/aws_solutions_architect-associate/README.md

 	each table has a primary key
 	each table can have an infinite number of items (=rows) each iteam gas attributes
+	handle frequent schema changes
+	can scale globally
 	Max size of an item is 400KB
 	Data types supported:
 		Scalar Type - string, number, binary, boolean, null document Type - list , map
 		Set Types - String set, number set, binary set
+	By default, all DynamoDB tables are encrypted under an AWS owned customer master key (CMK), which do not write to CloudTrail logs

+DynamoDB best practices include:
+	Keep item sizes small.
+	If you are storing serial data in DynamoDB that will require actions based on data/time use separate tables for days, weeks, months.
+	Store more frequently and less frequently accessed data in separate tables.
+	If possible compress larger attribute values.
+	Store objects larger than 400KB in S3 and use pointers (S3 Object ID) in DynamoDB.

 Read/Write Capacity Modes:
 	Control how you manage your table's capacity (read/write throughput)